Bill Guttentag

-Bill Guttentag is an American dramatic and documentary film writer-producer-director.
+Bill Guttentag is an American dramatic and documentary film writer, producer, and director.
 His films have premiered at the Sundance, Cannes, Telluride and Tribeca film festivals, and he has won two Academy Awards.

 Career

-Guttentag won an Oscar for Best Documentary with his HBO film You Don't Have to Die, telling the story of one boy's battle against cancer.
-Guttentag would receive three more Oscar nominations before winning another Oscar for his 2002 documentary Twin Towers.
+Guttentag won an Oscar for Best Documentary Short Film with his 1988 HBO film You Don't Have to Die, telling the story of a boy's battle against cancer.
+Guttentag would receive three Oscar nominations before winning another Oscar for his 2002 documentary Twin Towers.

-In 2007, Guttentag directed two films – Live!, which premiered at Tribeca Film Festival, starring Eva Mendes, Andre Braugher David Krumholtz, Jeffrey Dean Morgan, Michelle Krusiec, and Jay Hernandez; and Nanking, which premiered at the Sundance Film Festival, a documentary about the Rape of Nanjing during the Second Sino-Japanese War.
+In 2007, Guttentag directed two films.
+The first was Live!, a mockumentary which premiered at Tribeca Film Festival, starring Eva Mendes, Andre Braugher, and David Krumholtz, among others.
+The second,Nanking, which premiered at the Sundance Film Festival, is a documentary about the Rape of Nanjing during the Second Sino-Japanese War.
 Nanking featured Woody Harrelson, Mariel Hemingway, Rosalind Chao, Stephen Dorff, and Jürgen Prochnow.
 It was shortlisted for an Academy Award, won awards at Sundance Film Festival and other film festivals, earned Guttentag a Writers Guild of America Award nomination for Best Documentary Screenplay.
 The film went on to become the highest grossing theatrical documentary in Chinese history.
 Nanking was nominated for 3 Emmy Awards and won one Emmy Award.
 The film also won a George Foster Peabody Award in 2009.

 Guttentag directed, co-wrote and co-produced the dramatic feature Rule Breakers, which was theatrically released by Angel Studios in March 2025.
 The film stars Nikohl Boosheri, Ali Fazal, and Phoebe Waller-Bridge.
 The film opened in over 2000 US theatres and was followed by widespread international distribution.
 Rule Breakers received positive response from critics and audiences.
 The film had special screenings at Stanford University, Harvard Kennedy School, Yale University, the United Nations, and the UK Parliament.

-Live! had its American premiere at the Tribeca Film Festival and its international premiere at the Deauville Film Festival, and was distributed in the US by the The Weinstein Company and produced by Charles Roven and Atlas Entertainment.
+Live! had its American premiere at the Tribeca Film Festival and its international premiere at the Deauville Film Festival, and was distributed in the US by The Weinstein Company and produced by Charles Roven and Atlas Entertainment.
 The film had widespread international distribution which included Lions Gate Entertainment (UK) and Pretty Pictures (France).

 Guttentag partnered with Richard Linklater on That Animal Rescue Show, on which they were executive producers and directors.
 The 10-part series, made for CBS All Access, premiered in October 2020 on Paramount+.
 An episode from the series was part of the official selection of the 2020 Telluride Film Festival.

 Guttentag created and executive produced the NBC series Crime & Punishment, which ran for three seasons, 2002–2004.
 Guttentag was also a director on the series.
 The show, a non-fiction spin-off of the Law & Order franchise, followed District Attorneys in San Diego County, California.
 The series was created with Dick Wolf, who was also an executive producer.
-Over the series' run, most shows were in the Nielsen top 20, and several were in the top 10.